 Zions Bancorporation carries a strong tradition of stewardship toward the communities in which we do business.
 In fact, it is one of our Guiding Principles.
 Anticipating the potential disruption to the livelihoods of friends and neighbors from the effects of the coronavirus was a challenge for our entire enterprise and we knew we needed to reach out and offer assistance in any way we could.

 As more and more details regarding the Paycheck Protection Program (PPP) emerged, our Chairman and CEO Harris Simmons, along with our entire executive leadership team, viewed this as an important opportunity to offer business owners and their employees this lifeline.
 Our clients were telling us how crucial this relief would be for their businesses, and the scope of the demand quickly became overwhelming.

 We needed a proven platform that would allow us to quickly design a solution that would scale fast enough to capture the largest demand we could foresee.
-We installed the Communities Code on the morning of Wednesday, April 1; accepted our first application in test on Saturday, April 4; went live on the afternoon of Tuesday, April 7; and by the end of that same day, we had accepted over 15,000 PPP applications via Salesforce Community Cloud.
+With help from Salesforce’s Customer Success Group, we installed the Communities Code on the morning of Wednesday, April 1; accepted our first application in test on Saturday, April 4; went live on the afternoon of Tuesday, April 7; and by the end of that same day, we had accepted over 15,000 PPP applications via Salesforce Community Cloud.
 Salesforce enabled us to accelerate the entire solution process from design to launch, allowing us to help thousands of small businesses in communities across the 11-state Zions Bancorporation footprint.

 Q. As the PPP program evolves and focus shifts to managing a forgiveness process, what role will Salesforce play?